ibm-cloud-docs/Cloudant/tutorials/create_database.md

 ### Python version requirement
 {: #python-create-database}

-You must have a current version of the [Python programming language](https://www.python.org/){: external} installed on your system.
+You must have a current version of the [Python programming language](https://www.python.org/){: external} that is installed on your system.

 1. Check that Python is installed by running the following command at a prompt: